RodneyCumming/react-spelling/README.md

 </div>
 <br>

+## About

+This web app provides users with a spelling practice environment, gives live feedback to them about the types of mistakes they are making, and evaluates the users level to provide appropriately difficult words. :pencil2:

 ## Objective

-Showcase web development and design abilities to potential employers and clients :eyes:.
-And, provide ways for them to contact me easily :wave:.

-## Features

-- Parallax scrolling
-- Responsive design
-- Custom designed images
-- Pop-up components
+Build a web app to improve my understanding of the MERN stack and data visualization. :chart_with_upwards_trend:

 ## Technologies

 - HTML5
 - CSS3
 - React.js
+- MongoDB
+- Express
+- Node.js
-- Adobe Illustrator
+- Digital Ocean

 ## Live Website